Susan Alcorn: Life and career

-She has written on the subject of music for the UK magazine Resonance and CounterPunch.
-Her article “The Road the Radio, and the Full Moon” was included in “The Best Music Writing of 2006” published by Da Capo Press.
+She wrote on the subject of music for the UK magazine Resonance and CounterPunch.
+Her article "The Road the Radio, and the Full Moon" was included in "The Best Music Writing of 2006" published by Da Capo Press.

-She lived in Houston; she lives in Baltimore.

-She is married to photographer David Lobato.
+Alcorn lived in Houston, then Baltimore later in life.
+She was married to photographer David Lobato.
+Alcorn died of natural causes at her home in northeast Baltimore on January 31, 2025.